NiclqsGER/shitty-police-cad/README.md

 <h1 align="center">Shitty Police CAD</h1>
 <p align="center">This "CAD", is created within 12 hours and there you can simply expect nothing.
 It was an emergency solution that was immediately discontinued.
+Originally this system was developed for the alternative multiplayer platform FiveM can theoretically also be used in Roblox, ArmA3 or similar.
 Now this is free!
 NO SUPPORT</p>

 <br />